matt-erhart/lab/README.md

-1. run react lib
+get correct mouse coords
-2. run the js only option.
+1. put a rect on the page